tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 ####How does Ad parsing work?

-When a cosmetic rule fires for an element on the page, the element is passed to the process() function.
-With the vAPI.debugAdParsing flag enabled, you will see a message in the console in the following format: `process(tagName)...`, There are three main cases inside the process() function: image, iframe, and other.
+When a cosmetic rule fires for an element on the page, the element is passed to the `process()` function.
+With the `vAPI.debugAdParsing` flag enabled, you will see a message in the console in the following format: `process(tagName)...`.
+There are three main cases handled by the `process()` function: image, iframe, and other.

-1. Images —> findImageAds() —> processImage()
+`1.
+Images —> findImageAds() —> processImage()  `
-2. IFrames  —> processIFrame —> check inside for image elements —> processImage()
+`2.
+IFrames  —> processIFrame —> check inside for image elements —> processImage()  `
-3. Other —> check inside for image elements —> processImage(), then check for text-ads
+`3.
+Other —> check inside for image elements —> processImage(), then check for text-ads`

 **1. Images**

 With the exception of text-ads, the parser's main role is to detect clickable Ad images.
 If all goes well after an image is matched by a cosmetic filter, then you will see a message in the page console saying 'IMG-AD' and the Ad will be viewable in both the menu and vault.

-If this message shows in the page console, but the Ad does not appear in the menu or vault, then the Ad was rejected by the addon itself.
+If this message shows in the page console, but the Ad does not appear in the menu or vault, then the Ad was rejected by the addon core.
 This generally happens because the detected ad is a duplicate ([EXISTS] will show in the addon console), or, because its target (where it leads when clicked) is internal (in the same domain as the page on which it was found).
 In this case, [INTERN] will show in the addon console and the Ad will be rejected, unless it is listed in `internalLinkDomains` in core.js.

 If no IMG-AD message appears in the console, then one of several things may have happened: